MohammedAydan/FlutterChatApp/README.md

-# chatapp
+# ChatApp

-A new Flutter project.
+A new chat app project.

 ## Getting Started